OsamaAlRashed/EasyRefreshToken/README.md

-EasyRefreshToken is a library to manage refresh token opreations easy ..
+EasyRefreshToken is a library to manage refresh token operations easy ..

 - In AppDbContext Class: